skillrepos/ollama-intro/labs.md

 <br><br>

 2. `/api/generate` is the single-turn endpoint - one prompt in, one completion out, with `"stream": false` asking for one complete JSON object rather than a stream of fragments.
+Use the `curl` command below to call the API with the prompt `In two sentences, what is a REST API?`.

 ```
 curl -sS http://localhost:11434/api/generate -d '{